nicodewet/template-spring-boot-oauth2-wso2-is/README.md

 Just use admin/admin to log in and you should be presented with a Hello World message.

 In terms of setup, in my experience at some stage you may be banging your head against a *why-is-this-not-working* wall when it comes to OAuth 2 / OpenID Connect.
 To prevent the said head banging, its useful to have clear visibility over all traffic when in *debug* mode.
 In a way this goes without saying but it's easy to forget once you venture outside the familiar bounds on your IDE.
-When it comes to visiblity over all traffic, the use of mitmproxy becomes a useful, if not essential tool for HTTPS traffic interception.
+When it comes to visiblity over all traffic, the use of mitmproxy becomes a useful and perhaps an essential tool for HTTPS traffic interception.

 ### Adding WSO2 IS public certificate to Java Certificate Store
 As stated above this part is required for the web service calls to WSO2 IS in the [OAuth2](https://tools.ietf.org/html/rfc6749) Authorization Code Flow.